go-jet/jet/README.md

 Complete code example can be found at [./examples/quick-start/quick-start.go](./examples/quick-start/quick-start.go)

 This example represent probably the most common use case, but Jet offers much more.
-Like subqueries, INSERT, UPDATE, DELETE, LOCK statements and much more.
 Detail info can be found at project wiki page.

 ## Benefits

-##### What are the benefits of writing SQL in Go using Jet?
+What are the benefits of writing SQL in Go using Jet?
 The biggest benefit is speed.
 Speed is improved in 3 major areas:
 ##### Speed of development

-Writing SQL queries is much easier directly from Go, because programmer will have the help of SQL code completion and SQL type safety directly in Go.
+Writing SQL queries is much easier directly from Go, because programmer has the help of SQL code completion and SQL type safety directly in Go.
 Writing code is much faster and code is more robust.
 Automatic scan to arbitrary structure removes a lot of headache and boilerplate code needed to structure database query result.
-With Jet programmer have the power of SQL but also ease of use of NoSQL.
+With Jet programmer has the power of SQL but also ease of use of NoSQL.

 ##### Speed of execution

 Common web and database server usually are not on the same physical machine, and there is some latency between them.
 Latency can vary from 5ms to 50+ms. In majority of cases query executed on database is simple query lasting no more than 1ms.
 In those cases web server handler execution time is directly proportional to latency between server and database.
-This is not such a big problem if handler calls database couple of times, but what if web server is using ORM to retrieve all data from database.
+This is not such a big problem if handler calls database couple of times, but what if web server is using ORM to retrieve data from database.
-ORM usually access the database once for every object needed.
+ORM sometimes can access the database once for every object needed.
 Now lets say latency is 30ms and there are 100 different objects required from the database.
-This handler will last 3s !!!.
+This handler will last 3 seconds !!!.

 With Jet, handler time lost on latency between server and database is constant.
 Because we can write complex query and return result in one database call.
-Handler execution will be proportional to number or rows returned from database.
+Handler execution will be proportional to the number of rows returned from database.
 ORM example replaced with jet will take just 30ms + 'result scan time' = 31ms (rough estimate).

 With Jet you can even join the whole database and store the whole structured result in  in one query call.